Level/rocksdb/README.md

 Prebuilt binaries
 -----------------

 `rocksdb` uses `prebuild` and `prebuild-install` for handling prebuilt binaries.
 See [this list](https://github.com/Level/rocksdb/releases) of supported prebuilt platform binaries.
-When installing LevelDOWN `prebuild-install` will install prebuilt binaries from GitHub if they exist and fallback to a compile step if they don't.
+When installing rocksdb `prebuild-install` will install prebuilt binaries from GitHub if they exist and fallback to a compile step if they don't.

 If you are working on `rocksdb` and want to re-compile the C++ code it's enough to do `npm install`.